mpv-player/mpv/DOCS/man/options.rst

         option accept different units (seconds instead of microseconds, causing mpv to pass it huge values), it will also overflow FFmpeg internal calculations.
 The worst is that merely setting the option will put RTSP into listening mode, which breaks any client uses.
-Do not use this option with RTSP URLs.
+At time of this writing, the fix was not made effective yet.
+For this reason, this option is ignored (or should be ignored) on RTSP URLs.
+You can still set the timeout option directly with ``--demuxer-lavf-o``.

 ``--rtsp-transport=<lavf|udp|tcp|http>``
     Select RTSP transport method (default: tcp).
 This selects the underlying